Peeragogy/Peeragogy.github.io/practice.md

 > \(1) Review what was supposed to happen.
 (2) Establish what is
 > happening/happened.
 (3) Determine what’s right and wrong with what we
 > are doing/have done.
 (4) What did we learn or change?
 (5) What else
-> should we change going forward? @peeragogy-handbook [Chapter 28].
+> should we change going forward?
+[Chapter 28](./realtime.html).

 After reviewing our activities with respect to these questions, our current priorities will become clearer.
-If a particular pattern is no longer of current relevance, move it to a .[^33] In addition to retired patterns, use the scrapbook to maintain a backlog, or “parking lot,” of proto-patterns, in the form of outstanding problems, issues, and concerns.
+If a particular pattern is no longer of current relevance, move it to a .
+In addition to retired patterns, use the scrapbook to maintain a backlog, or “parking lot,” of proto-patterns, in the form of outstanding problems, issues, and concerns.
 Don’t limit yourself to *your own* creativity: include